fnx-io/i69n/README.md

     ExampleMessages m = ExampleMessages();
     print(m.generic.ok);
+    print(m.generic.done); // output: DONE

+    m = ExampleMessages_cs();
-    print(m.generic.done);
+    print(m.generic.done); // output: Hotovo

 ## Parameters and pluralization

-The implementation is VERY straightforward, which allows you to do a lot of crazy stuff:
+The implementation is VERY straightforward, but that allows you to do a lot of crazy stuff:

-    generic:
-      ok: OK
-      done: DONE
     invoice:
       create: Create invoice
       delete: Delete invoice